thomasgillis/hpc-primer/docs/c/c.md

 ## Standard library

-C comes with a standard library providing an implementation for all the commonly used functions
+C comes with a standard library providing an implementation for all the commonly used functions.
+We will not present the whole library here but only some of the meaningful features in computing.
+See the [resource section](../meta/resources.md) for more details

 ### Print and logs

-- `printf`
+- `printf` is a variadic function (variable number of arguments) that can be used to wite to the stdout
+- `fopen` and `fclose` open and close a file respectively

+If you wish to check for the existence of a folder and create it if it doesn't exist, you can use the following code

 ### String management

-In C the string are stored as a
+In C the string are stored as a an array of char.
+String management is beyond the scope of this primer but here is a very short of the important points:
+- `/n` is the end of line character and will go to the next line
+- `/t` is the tab character